snowplow/documentation/docs/pipeline-components-and-applications/enrichment-components/configuration-reference/index.md

 1. A new metric `invalid_enriched` has been introduced.
     It reports the number of enriched events that were not valid against `atomic` schema.
 As the other metrics, it can be seen on stdout and/or StatsD.
-2. Each time there is an enriched event invalid against `atomic` schema, a line will be logged with the bad row (add `-Dorg.slf4j.simpleLogger.log.InvalidEnriched=debug` to the `JAVA_OPTS` to see it).
+2. Each time there is an enriched event invalid against `atomic` schema, a line will be logged with the failed event (add `-Dorg.slf4j.simpleLogger.log.InvalidEnriched=debug` to the `JAVA_OPTS` to see it).

-If `acceptInvalid` is set to `false`, a bad row will be emitted instead of the enriched event in case it's not valid against `atomic` schema.
+If `acceptInvalid` is set to `false`, a failed event will be emitted instead of the enriched event in case it's not valid against `atomic` schema.

 When we'll know that all our customers don't have any invalid enriched events any more, we'll remove the feature flags and it will be impossible to emit invalid enriched events.